 Figure 5.14-5 is instead a better scan of Apollo 11 photograph AS11-40-5931, which is the second allegedly doctored picture.
 The arrow points to the region where the supposedly missing crosshair is located.
 It is in actual fact quite visible, although somewhat washed out where it lies in front of a white background.

 Figure 5.14-5.
 Photo AS11-40-5931 and detail of the same picture.

 In other words, there’s nothing strange about the crosshairs in the lunar photographs.
-On the contrary, the crosshairs behave exactly as required by the laws of optics that affect photography and therefore are not evidence of doctoring.
+On the contrary, they behave exactly as required by the laws of optics that affect photography and therefore they are not evidence of doctoring.